 It clicks going in.
 The detents should keep it from backing out.
-No need for too much torque.
+5 N-M is not very tight.

 With the plug back in, the filter and cap come out with a 32mm socket.

 While most of the oil has drained out, there is some left inside.
 So don't be surprised if a little wants to drip.
 Note where the o ring sits in the cap.